-Every context is unique when it comes to natural resource management, depending on the characteristics of local ecosystems and existing socio-cultural relationships to land and other natural resources.
-Strong or weak local and national governance can also impact how natural resources may be treated by DDR processes, specifically where a weak state can lead to more incentives for illicit exploitation and trafficking of natural resources in ways that may fuel or exacerbate armed conflict.
-DDR practitioners should ensure they thoroughly understand these dynamics through assessments and risk management efforts when designing interventions.
+Every context is unique when it comes to natural resource management, depending on the characteristics of local ecosystems and existing sociocultural relationships to land and other natural resources.
+The strength of local and national governance can also impact how natural resources may be treated by DDR processes.
+Specifically, a weak State can invite illicit exploitation and trafficking of natural resources in ways that may fuel or exacerbate armed conflict.
+DDR practitioners should ensure that they thoroughly understand these dynamics through assessments and risk management efforts when designing interventions.

 For DDR processes, local communities and national institutions - including relevant line ministries - are sources of critical knowledge and information.
-For this reason, DDR processes shall explicitly incorporate national and local civil society organizations, academic institutions, private sector and other stakeholders into intervention planning and implementation where appropriate.
+For this reason, DDR processes shall explicitly incorporate national and local civil society organizations, academic institutions, and private-sector and other stakeholders into intervention planning and implementation where appropriate.
 Since international mandates and resources for DDR processes are limited, DDR practitioners shall seek to build local capacities around natural resource management whenever possible and shall establish relevant local partnerships to ensure coordination and technical capacities are available for the implementation of any interventions incorporating natural resource management.